MicrosoftDocs/learn/learn-pr/aspnetcore/build-your-first-aspnet-core-web-app/includes/3-exercise-create-project.md

 * Create an ASP.NET Core web app project from a template using Visual Studio Code with the C# Dev Kit extension.
 * Examine the structure of the created project.

-## Create an ASP.NET Core web app using Visual Studio Code and the C# Dev Kit
+## Create an ASP.NET Core web app using a template

+::: zone pivot="vscode"

 In Visual Studio Code, create a new project: